Getting Started

 Introduction

-Developer-first security scanner for AI agents.
+Workflow QA workspace and legacy CLI scanner for AI agents.

-Quickstart in 3 Steps
+Workspace Quickstart in 3 Steps

 What AgentPrey Is